sebam2k4/stations.ie/README.md

 ## Development server

+1. Run `npm install` to install all dependencies.
-Run `npm start` for a dev server.
+2. Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+3. Navigate to `src/flaskServer`, install Python packages `pip install -r requirements.txt`, and run the Flask server `python rail_server.py`.

-Run `npm run start:mock` for a dev server that uses mock data.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Alternatively, Run `npm run start:mock` for a dev server that uses mock data.
+Navigate to `http://localhost:4200/` (no need to run the Flask server).

 ## Build